How much do curtains and blinds cost?

-Curtains and blinds are great insulators.
-To maximise their effectiveness we recommend lined curtains be floor length.
-Seeing as warm air rises, the floor is the coldest point in the room so having your curtains touching or puddling the fabric on the floor stops cold air from seeping into the room.
+Curtains and drapes are great insulators.
+To maximise their effectiveness we recommend lined drapes and curtains be floor length.
+Seeing as warm air rises the floor is the coldest point in the room so having the curtains or drapes touching or puddling the fabric on the floor stops cold air from seeping into the room.

-Having properly lined curtains and blinds is also a must.
+Having properly lined drapes is also a must.
 Not only does the lining increase the thermal effectiveness by adding a second layer of fabric, they also fall and hang softer than coated or triple weave fabrics.

 Now to address that pricing question.